Are you looking for a way to make miniatures for beginners and looking for an easy DIY miniatures course?

 Wei Xu is a miniature artist from Toronto, and her brand online is called Honey Thistle.

-Check out this DIY miniature course from Honey Thistle here, and use my personal discount code for 10% off!: EVERYTHINGVERYSMALL
+Can’t wait?
+Then check out this DIY miniature course from Honey Thistle here, and use my personal discount code for 10% off!: EVERYTHINGVERYSMALL

 At first, she started an online store for jewelry, while she was still in school.